A topic from the subject of Biochemistry in Chemistry.

 Applications

-Nucleic acids have a wide range of applications, including:
+Nucleic acids have many applications, including:

-• Genetic engineering: Creating genetically modified organisms
+• Genetic engineering: Creating genetically modified organisms.

-• Gene therapy: Treating genetic diseases
+• Gene therapy: Treating genetic diseases.

-• Forensic science: Identifying individuals
+• Forensic science: Identifying individuals through DNA fingerprinting.

-• Medicine: Diagnosing and treating diseases
+• Medicine: Diagnosing and treating diseases (e.g., PCR for infectious disease diagnosis).

 Conclusion